duguyue100/.vim/setup_os/other_apps.md

 - Stats: this has been installed as part of the core package.
     - After the initial setup, import the profile `stats_settings.plist` from this repo.
+- MonitorControl: this has been installed as part of the core package.
+    - During the app setup, you will need to grant permissions in the settings.

 # Docker